Wildboar-Software/directory/apps/meerkat-docs/docs/shadowing.md

 accept operational bindings from trustworthy parties.
 It falls upon administrators to ensure the sanity of shadowing agreements before agreeing to them.

+## Update Spill-over

+Long-running shadow updates will not be terminated.
+They will run to completion, and if they take so long that they spill over into another shadow update, Meerkat DSA will not detect this or abort the shadow update.
+It falls on administrators to ensure that shadow updates are not taking too long.
+In general, it is recommended to make shadow update intervals no shorter than one hour.

 ## Role Reversal